Contents of this page

 Wall text from galleries, and similar material

-It is not compulsory to create a footnote: it may be easier to specify where the text is from in the body of your assignment.
+It is not compulsory to create a footnote: it may be easier to give the relevant information in the body of your assignment.
 However, if it will be tidier, you can move this information into a footnote.
 If you do so, the footnote does not have to be formatted in any particular way.
 In either case, if the text has a named author, mention them.

 There is usually no need to create a bibliography entry.